4 Tips for a Flawless edTech Product Development Timeline

 After all, the timeline ultimately tracks current process and progress.
 It indicates where the project is in real time—and which dates or milestones have changed to accommodate new user research findings, design challenges, or shifting priorities.

-Example edTech Product Timelines
+Example Product Development Timelines for edTech Product Owners

 edTech product timelines take many different shapes and forms.
 From spreadsheets to fully designed Miro boards, the most important quality of a timeline is that it works for your team—and your project.